joshua-frey-wsu/Spreadsheet-Application/README.md

 ## Project Overview

 This was a project I did in my Object-Oriented Software Principles class.
-I made a spreadsheet application like Excel while practicing many software practices and design patterns such as TDD, DLL's, SOLID principles, GRASP, MVVM, Factory Method, Observer Method, Command Reflection.
+I made a spreadsheet application like Excel while practicing many software practices and design patterns such as TDD, DLL's, SOLID principles, GRASP, MVVM, Factory Method, Observer Method, Command Pattern, Reflection.
 I used a C# GUI known as Winforms to develop this application.

 The TDD can't be seen or tracked on this repo since it was done on a private GitLab repo for my school.